'Tis the Season for Charitable Contributions

 Corporations (excluding S-corps) are the only entity that will include the deduction on their business income tax return.

-If you’re a Sole Proprietor or Single-Member LLC, you will itemize the charitable contribution under Gifts to Charity using on Schedule A (Form 1040).
+If you’re a Sole Proprietor or Single-Member LLC, you will itemize the charitable contribution under Gifts to Charity using a Schedule A on your individual federal tax return.

 For Partnerships, S Corporations, and LLCs with multiple members, charitable contributions will be filed on each partner’s Schedule K-1 Form.
 The percentage of the contribution on each partner’s form will match the percent of equity they have in the company.
 For example, if you have two equal partners, they will each claim 50% of the contribution value.

 There are certain limitations on how much money you can deduct.
 The IRS website states that “generally, you may deduct up to 50 percent of your adjusted gross income, but 20 percent and 30 percent limitations apply in some cases.”
 Deduction amounts are based on where your donation is going and what type of contribution you make.

 Giving back to your community shows you care about more than just making a profit but also making a positive impact.
 We hope that this helped answer some of your questions about charitable contributions and maybe even encouraged you to donate to a charity that is important to you.

 If you have additional questions about which organizations and contributions are eligible, how to determine Fair Market Value, and which records you should keep for specific contributions, check out the resources below: